awsdocs/amazon-dynamodb-developer-guide/doc_source/LSILowLevelDotNet.md

 ## Query a Local Secondary Index<a name="LSILowLevelDotNet.QueryAnIndex"></a>

-You can use `Query` on a local secondary index, in much the same way you `Query` a table\.
-You need to specify the index name, the query criteria for the index sort key, and the attributes that you want to return\.
-In this example, the index is *AlbumTitleIndex* and the index sort key is AlbumTitle\.
+You can use `Query` on a local secondary index in much the same way you `Query` a table\.
+You must specify the index name, the query criteria for the index sort key, and the attributes that you want to return\.
+In this example, the index is `AlbumTitleIndex`, and the index sort key is `AlbumTitle`\.

 The only attributes returned are those that have been projected into the index\.
 You could modify this query to select non\-key attributes too, but this would require table fetch activity that is relatively expensive\.
 For more information about table fetches, see [Attribute Projections](LSI.md#LSI.Projections)